brainupdaters/drlm-docs/docs/source/ClientConfig.rst

 .. warning:: You have to do this at DRLM Server.

-We have to add a new file called as "client host name".cfg at /etc/drlm/clients/ For example: If our client host name is ReaRCli1 we have to create /etc/drlm/clients/ReaRCli1.cfg and add the follwing lines.
+We have to add a new file called as "client host name".cfg at /etc/drlm/clients/ For example: If our client host name is ReaRCli1 we have to create /etc/drlm/clients/ReaRCli1.cfg and add the following lines.
 Where CLI_NAME="Client Host Name" and SRV_NET_IP="DRLM Server IP".

 ::